How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 SERPs are a never-ending source of new keyword ideas but they're still missing crucial information like search volume and traffic insights.
 Fortunately, there are SEO tools today that provide this information readily.

-If you'd prefer to do this manually, there are three sections you should especially look out for when searching for seed keywords.
+If you'd prefer to do this manually, there are four sections you should especially look out for when searching for seed keywords.

 First, have a look at the People Also Ask section.
 There, you will find popular questions that people want to find answers to.
 While questions are better suited to long tail keyword phrases, they can still provide clues to high level topics that you can use as a seed keyword.